Schlumbergera bridgesii (Lem.) Loefgr.

 Epiphyllum bridgesii, Zygocactus bridgesii

 Schlumbergera bridgesii is a very popular and unusual cactus.
 The plant bodies are flattened and divided into leaf-like segments.
 The flowers are produced from notches in stems or from the tips.
 The flowers are produced from notches in these stems or from the tips.
-The fuchsia-like flowers bloom any time from December to February and last a long time.
-They are generally carmine red, tinged purple in the center, and perfectly symmetrical.
+The fuchsia-like flowers bloom in winter and last a long time.
+They are generally carmine red, tinged purple in the center and perfectly symmetrical.

 How to Grow and Care